beyond-blueprints/arch-katas-2023/ADR/EDA vs ServiceBased.md

 ### Decision

-Event Driven Architecture to be followed primarily to address data updates and notifications.
+Event Driven Architecture and publisher/subscribe model to be followed primarily to address data updates and notifications.
 Services to be used only when necessary like to fetch data for the user just logged in for prepare dataset for the user who just registered etc.

 ### Consequences
 - Real Time Updates